Particle dynamics and geometric optics in Chern-Simons black holes: Summary and conclusion

 \section{Summary and conclusion}

 The Kerr metric is that unique solution of the Einstein field equations which obeys the no-hair theorem i.e. it depends on the mass and spin for its complete description.
-In recent years many modified theories of gravity have been developed leading to the spacetimes that are different from Kerr's in that they have parameters other than mass and spin.
-If one sets all the deviations back to zero, all the modified spacetimes become Kerr spacetime.
+In recent years several alternative theories of gravity have been constructed in which the spacetimes are different from Kerr, having parameters other than mass and spin.
+Putting all deviations to zero, all the modified spacetimes become Kerr.
 One of these modified gravity theories is the Chern-Simons gravity theory having two independent formulations namely, the non-dynamical theory and dynamical theory.
-Black hole solutions have been developed in both formulations but our focus in this paper is the solution of the CS gravity given in Ref. \cite{12} .
+Black hole solutions have been developed in both formulations but our focus in this paper is the solution of the CS gravity given in Ref. \cite{12}.
 The solution has been developed under the assumptions of small rotation parameter and small coupling constant.
 Setting the coupling constant equal to zero, the solution reduces to Kerr in small rotation approximation.
 Therefore, our focus in this paper is to study the effects of the coupling constant in different physical situations.
 First we studied the Hawking mass outside the event horizon of the black hole and obtained an exact value.
-Our mathematical work shows that the Hawking mass is independent of the CS coupling constant $\gamma.$ It just depends on the mass and spin parameter like in Kerr's case.
-Next, based on the BSW mechanism \cite{20a}, we studied the dependence of the coupling constant on the centre of mass energy for two neutral colliding particles of equal masses.
+We find that the Hawking mass is independent of the CS coupling constant $\gamma.$ It just depends on the mass and spin parameter like in Kerr's case.
+Next, based on the BSW mechanism \cite{20a}, we studied the dependence of the coupling constant on the $E_{CM}$ for two neutral colliding particles of equal masses.
 The graphs are drawn for different values of the coupling constant and rotation parameter.
 The graphical results show that both $a$ and $\gamma$ cause an increase in the centre of mass energy.
-Next we studied the energy extraction through Penrose process and found that the efficiency of the process is independent of the CS coupling constant $\gamma$ but is not exactly equal to the efficiency of the Kerr case due to the assumption of the small rotation approximation.

-\acknowledgments One of the authors (RR) is supported by the Indigenous Fellowship of the Higher Education Commission (HEC) of Pakistan.
+We also studied the energy extraction through Penrose process and found that the efficiency of the process is independent of the CS coupling constant $\gamma$ but is not exactly equal to the efficiency of the Kerr case due to the assumption of the small rotation approximation.
+In the geometrical optics regime, rotation of the polarization vector is studied.
+The polarization vector shows decreasing behaviour with increasing CS coupling constant. \acknowledgments RR acknowledges the support of the Indigenous Fellowship of the Higher Education Commission (HEC) of Pakistan.
 The work was also supported by the HEC, NRPU research grants 20-2087 and 6151.